im-mde/x86_64_unix_utils/README.md

 # x86-64 Unix Utilities
-Repository containg basic x86-64 NASM assembly utilties demonstrating Linux system calls.
+Repository containing basic x86-64 NASM assembly utilties demonstrating Linux system calls.

 ## Assembling and Linking
-The utilities written in this repository are build around the NASM assembler which is a requirement for assembly.
-Additionally, it is using 64 bit mode that will need to be specified in the assembly command.
+The utilities written in this repository are built around the NASM assembler which is a requirement for assembly.
+Additionally, it is using 64 bit mode which will need to be specified in the assembly command.

 ``` nasm -f elf64 src/printwd.asm -o build/printwd.o ```